attack-community/website/event.md

 The seventh EU ATT&CK Community Workshop has taken place on 1-2 June 2021, supported by CERT-EU, CIRCL and the MITRE Engenuity Center for Threat-Informed Defense.

-The presentations are avaulable on the following link:
+The presentations are available on the following link:
 <a href="https://web.tresorit.com/l/OUWDd#B7bBNMx6TeEH0nTCGzDgAw"> Slide decks from the seventh EU ATT&CK workshop.</a>

 ## Agenda